-With one in four Aussie kids suffering emotional health disorders, walking has a proven positive effect on children suffering anxiety low self-esteem.
+With one in four Aussie kids suffering emotional health disorders, walking has a proven positive effect on children suffering anxiety and low self-esteem.
 And for adults, studies have shown regular brisk walking to be as effective as anti-depressants in cases of mild to moderate depression.

 There is convincing evidence that physical activity protects against colon cancer.
 For cancer prevention, the evidence suggests 60 minutes of brisk walking every day to be most beneficial.

 Studies on men and women aged 60 to 80 found that taking a short walk three times a week increased the size of brain regions linked to planning and memory and is the best way to delay dementia, new research shows.

 Walking is the perfect exercise, says the Harvard Medical School, and helps you look good, too.
 Walking can help strengthen and shape calves, quads, hamstrings and lift glutes, especially if you add hills.
 Paying attention to posture while walking can also tone abs and whittle the waist.